-Jongmyo Jerye is a ceremony held for the king and queens
+Jongmyo Jerye is a ceremony held for the kings and queens

 of the Joseon Period in the shrine where the ancestral

-rituals where services for the Gods of Earth and Corps were
+ritual services for the Gods of Earth and Crops were

 performed, is considered as an important symbol which is

 the foundation of national survival.
-It has Jeongjeon(Main
+Jongmyo Shrine is

-Hall), enshrined 49 tablets in 19 spirit chambers, and
+Hall), enshrining 49 tablets in 19 spirit chambers, and

 tablets in 16 spirit chambers.